amel-hidouri/SATCHUIM/readme.txt

 - The total utility of items in this transaction.
 - The utility of each item of this transaction.

-The input file is a CNF where each line ends with a 0 (zero).
+The input file is a CNF formula where each line ends with a 0 (zero).
 This is an example of  a  line in the cnf input file:
 1 2 3 4  -1 26 -1 5 6 7 8 0

 which means that: